tabotaab/docker-cogent/README.md

 # How to run docker-cogent-cupcake

 # First option :
-*> docker run -v /yourdatadir:/data --rm -it cogent*
+*> docker run -v /yourdatadir:/data --rm -it cogent-cupcake*

 add your command to /opt/start , for example: